CODE OF CIVIL PROCEDURE IN CHILE

 Legal proceedings often begin with no prerequisite actions or procedures.
 Sending or responding to a pre-action letter or participating in alternative dispute resolution is voluntary.
 In contrast, a claimant must participate in mediation before filing a civil lawsuit seeking damages from a private healthcare provider (even though it is not binding).
 Both the area of labor law and the field of family law have similar prerequisites.
 Pre-action letters are also often used in the business world.

 The statute of limitations is an absolute defense under Chilean law.
 The time restriction for filing a lawsuit varies by the kind of action being brought and the nature of the dispute.
-There is a five-year statute of limitations for claims based on breaches of contract, beginning on the day the duty became enforceable, and a four-year statute of limitations for claims based on torts, beginning on the date the offense was committed.
+There is a five-year statute of limitations for claims based on breaches of contract, beginning on the day the duty became enforceable, and a four-year statute of limitations for claims based on torts, starting on the date the offense was committed.
 Also, depending on the kind of title, the time restriction for filing for an enforcement process is either one or three years.
 Additionally, the standard statute of limitations for business disputes is four years.

 THE REQUIREMENTS OF THE COMPLAINT IN CHILE